deancochran/DGL_LFM1b/README.md

     Schedl, M. and Ferwerda, B.
     Proceedings of the 19th IEEE International Symposium on Multimedia (ISM 2017), Taichung, Taiwan, December 2017.

+# Compile the dataset

+To compile the LFM1b database, simply 'cd' into the root of the repository and run:

+    python LFM1b.py

+### **Precurser warning**:

+I, the author of the repository, am using a Linux Machine with 30GB of RAM and 12GB of GPU.
+To run the above script, it will take the machine ~2hrs, and I am unable to store the full knowledge graph in memory

+## Compile a subset

+To create a subset of the LFM1b database, simply 'cd' into the root of the repository and run:

+    python LFM1b.py --n_users 50

+`This provides a subset of 50 users with their correspoing listen events, and the artists/albums/tracks associated with their listening habits`

 # The DGL Framework